van-appears/adventure-iteration/version04/README.md

 pylint rightly considers the `kitchen_action` method to have too many branches.

 This was the first version that I tried on my youngest child; having not played a game like this before the concepts were not clear e.g. for 'how will you escape' the suggestion I got was 'why not go out the window?'.
 Instructions might be useful, even if they explain the simple 'VERB NOUN' approach of Collossal Cave Adventure.

+## new game concepts
+* movement between two rooms

+## new coding concepts
+* separating rooms into their own functions for aiding readability
+* string templates (here using python3 f-strings)